MEXICAN CORAL REEFS

 WHEN & WHERE

-The online training covers the protocol basics and gives an overview of expected species identification.
-You will need to dedicate time to memorizing up to 55 species of fish and 21 species of echinoderms before attending the in-person training.
+- The online training covers the protocol basics and overviews expected species identification.
+Before attending the in-person training, you will need to memorize up to 55 species of fish and 21 species of echinoderms.